riidefi/RiiStudio/source/szs/README.md

 | wszst (ultra) | 2.727s (via shell) | **56.65%** |
 | yaz0-rs | 11.34s (via shell) | 56.87% |

+*\* Average of 3 runs; x64 Clang (15, 16) build tested on an Intel i7-9750H on Windows 11*

-In most cases, the `Haroohie` algorithm gets the best compression the fastest, although wszst ultra is able to get the smallest filesizes if absolutely necessary.
+In most cases, the `CTLib` algorithm gets the best compression the fastest, with marginally better results from the `Haroohie` algorithm a bit slower. `wszst ultra` gets the smallest filesizes.

 ### Rust
 The following snippet demonstrates how to compress a file as a SZS format using Rust: